 Dan: “I’m a big fan of Quicken.
 I run a Mac, like you, but have a Windows emulator (parallels) to run the Windows version of Quicken Rental Property Manager.
 It does everything I need.”
 I have to agree that the PC version of Quicken is better than the Mac version.

 Steve: "You know my answer.
 YNAB has been THE biggest financial difference in my life.
 But it's not about tracking your spending.
 It's about planning your spending ahead of time.
 A big part of that planning is figuring out how much you can save.
 Tracking your spending is just a by-product."

 Patrick: "I use Mint for cash tracking & Credit Karma, Credit Sesame, and Quizzle for credit tracking."

-Ralph: “I use excel spread sheet.
+Ralph: “I use an excel spreadsheet.
 I don’t specifically track my spending but I do track my spending rate.
 On a monthly basis, I review my bank statements and credit card report and note what each purchase was and how much and capture the differences each month.
-I account for one time purchases like new windows for the house and other money allocations and exclude them from my cost of living expense.
+I account for one-time purchases like new windows for the house and other money allocations and exclude them from my cost of living expenses.
 Also in excel, I made a list of all my required expenses like insurance, utility, tags, taxes, etc.”

 Jen: “I use Mint primarily, but I am exploring Level Money.
 With Level, I set my income, tag bills, and set a saving percentage.
 The app then provides a spendable balance.
 I’ve used it for 3 weeks and I think it can be a simple way to stick with a budget.
 The only issue is that your bank may not be supported, but they are adding new banks.”